-Furthermore, each independent director initially elected to our Board of Directors received aone-time grant of RSUs with a value of \$600,000 (\$750,000 for the Lead Independent Director or independent Chair) that vests in equal annual installments on June 30 of each of the first, second and third years following the year that the grant is made (a "Three-Year Grant").
-Incumbent independent directors who had fully vested in their initial RSU award received an annual RSU award with a value of \$200,000 (\$250,000 for the Lead Independent Director or independent Chair) that vests on June 30 of the year following the year that the grant is made.
+Prior to May 2023, each independent director initially elected to our Board of Directors received aone-time grant of RSUs with a value of \$600,000 (\$750,000 for the Lead Independent Director or independent Chair) that vests in equal annual installments on June 30 of each of the first, second and third years following the year that the grant is made (a "Three-Year Grant").
+Incumbent independent directors who are fully vested in their initial RSU award receive an annual RSU award with a value of \$200,000 (\$250,000 for the Lead Independent Director or independent Chair) that vests on June 30 of the year following the year that the grant is made.

-Independent directors who commence their service after April 2023 will no longer receive a Three-Year Grant and will instead receive a welcome grant of RSUs with a value of \$200,000 (\$250,000 for the Lead Independent Director or independent Chair) that vest on June 30 of the year following the year the grant is made and annual grants thereafter.
-In addition, beginning with their annual RSU grants that are scheduled to vest on June 30, 2024, independent directors may elect to delay the receipt of shares in settlement of their annual RSU awards until their service on the Board of Directors terminates.
+As noted above, independent directors who commence their service after April 2023 will no longer receive a Three-Year Grant and will instead receive a welcome grant of RSUs with a value of \$200,000 (\$250,000 for the Lead Independent Director or independent Chair) that vest on June 30 of the year following the year the grant is made and annual grants thereafter.
+In addition, beginning with their annual RSU grants that are scheduled to vest on June 30, 2024, independent directors may elect to delay the receipt of shares in settlement of their annual RSU awards until their service on the Board of Directors terminates

-Additionally, from time to time the Board of Directors forms ad hoc committees, whereby members are separately compensated at a rate of \$25,000 per annum for their service, with the chair of any such committee receiving an additional \$25,000 per annum.
-Non-employee directors who serve on the audit committee of AAM or the Board of Directors and committees of AHL also receive fees for such service, as further described in the annual reports for those companies and in a note to the below table.
+In addition, non-employee directors who served on the audit committee of AAM or who serve on the Board of Directors and committees of AHL also receive fees for such service, as further described in the AHL annual report and in a footnote to the 2023 Director Compensation table.